Titanium Aerospace Castings

 The Weight Penalty for Aerospace Castings

 Engineering design for the aerospace industry comes with a unique set of priorities and stringent requirements that must be adhered to.
-As engineers strive to meet these requirements, weight penalties are always in the forefront their minds.
+As engineers strive to meet these requirements, weight penalties are always in the forefront of their minds.
 Unnecessary weight significantly impacts both performance and total cost of deployment.
 While it is relatively straightforward to assert that less weight leads directly to improved performance and cost, let’s talk a little bit about the science and math behind this assertion.

 Consider an aircraft in steady level flight.
 The Thrust (T) imparted on the aircraft must equal the Drag (D) acting on it in order to maintain steady flight velocity.
 The Lift (L) must equal the aircraft’s Weight (W) in order for it to maintain altitude.
 Therefore, we have:

 From standard aerodynamic principles, these two relations may be modified to include Dynamic Pressure (q), Surface Area of the aircraft’s Wingspan (S), and Coefficients of Lift (CL) and Drag (CD).

 A small math operation of dividing one equation by the other yields:

 Equation 3 is the mathematical representation of the penalty applicable to unnecessary weight.
 It is clear that any weight increase must be balanced by an increase in thrust.
 Additional thrust means larger, more costly engines – and greater fuel costs.
 What’s more, increased thrust directly leads to increased loads and stresses, which in turn leads to larger structural components and further additional weight.